-We are the proud owners of Narrowboat 'Alnwick', a 62 ft. all steel replica motor tug based on a classical design that was produced in the 1930s by Yarwoods of Northwich.
+We are the proud owners of Narrow Boat 'Alnwick', a 62 ft. all steel replica motor tug based on a classical design that was produced in the 1930s by Yarwoods of Northwich.
 Our boat was built between 1995 and 1998 by the highly respected firm of R W Davis & Son Ltd. at Saul Junction, Gloucestershire.
 It was built as special project for the firm's indomitable Guv'nor, Phil Trotter, and is powered by a vintage Kelvin K3 Marine Diesel Engine.
-After being admired at various boat shows, 'Alnwick' became the prototype for the highly respected 'Northwich Trader' class of narrowboats - of which more than 25 have been launched to date.
+After being admired at various boat shows, 'Alnwick' became the prototype for the highly respected 'Northwich Trader' class of boats - of which more than 30 have been launched to date.

-Our email address (below) is reproduced as a pictorial image rather than as text or as a link - we have done this to protect ourselves from automated 'spam' and unsolicited emails.
-That said, we welcome emails from our friends and anyone who shares our interests.
-To contact us by email, please copy our email address in the old fashioned way with a pencil and paper and then type it in to your email programme.
+Our email address (below) is reproduced as a pictorial image rather than copyable text or a link - we have done this to protect ourselves from automated 'spam' and unsolicited emails.
+That said, we welcome emails from family, friends and anyone who shares our interests.

 Graham & Jane Oliver, formally the proprietors of Eaton Post Office in Leicestershire.
 We now own the 'Northwich Trader' narrowboat, Alnwick, which was built R W Davis & Son Ltd., and is powered by a vintage Kelvin K3 marine diesel engine.
 Apart from enjoying life on the canal, our other interests include steam railways (especially the Great Central Railway at Loughborough), folk music and collecting vintage racing bicycles, watches and fountain pens.
-Graham was brought up in the village of Welford, Northamptonshire and Jane comes from Stonehouse, Gloucestershire which is near to Saul Junction on the Gloucester and Sharpness Canal - venue of the famous annual boat gathering & folk music festival supporting the restoration of the Cotswold Canals.
+Graham was brought up in the village of Welford, Northamptonshire and Jane comes from Stonehouse, Gloucestershire which is near to Saul Junction on the Gloucester and Sharpness Canal.